SethStalley/Project-Nitrate/MolabsWeb/README.md

 npm install -g polymer-CLI
 ```

-Cd into this directory and Serve locally with
+`cd` into this directory and Serve locally with

 ```sh
 polymer serve